auctionfinder.com.au ©

 1. Locating stamps

-Rare stamps collecting takes some tenacity in in visiting sales, auctions, garage sales etc. in the chance of discovering a find that may be oblivious to the holder.
-Other options for locating stamps is be sure to let everyone know that your collecting, many hunters are better than one so recruit as many people as you can to be your hunter gatherers!
+Rare stamps collecting takes some tenacity in visiting sales, auctions, garage sales etc. in the chance of discovering a find that may be oblivious to the holder.
+Another option for locating stamps is to be sure to let everyone know that you are collecting, many hunters are better than one so recruit as many people as you can to be your hunter-gatherers!

 2. Sorting out your collection

-Sorting is necessary to facilitate the storing process.
+Sorting is necessary to facilitate the storage process.
 Most of the stamps you have are on paper because they are cut out from mailing envelopes.
 One idea is to sort them into:

 • stamps with white background paper